 You must have access to a collection to add comments to it.

-To add a comment to a collection, folder, request, example, or pull request, do the following:
+To add a comment to a collection, do the following:

 Select Collections in the sidebar and select the collection, folder, request, example, or pull request you want to comment on.